 I love, love, love these stencils.
 I’ve used these to great effect on a lot of my miniatures.

 They are freehand special effect stencils that allow you to add texture to any surface.
 Faux marble and stonework is easy to create with these random patterns.
+In fact, check out a great tutorial on how to paint marble effects.

 Use your airbrush to layer-in different patterns to add depth and interest to otherwise boring open surfaces on your model.